wazuh/wazuh-documentation/source/deployment-options/splunk/splunk-basic.rst

 Set up data forwarding
 """"""""""""""""""""""

 #.
-Point the Splunk forwarder output to Wazuh’s Splunk indexer with the following command:
+Point the Splunk forwarder output to Wazuh Splunk indexer with the following command:

    .. code-block:: console